napari/napari.github.io/theme/README.md

 in Google search results.
 You should at least try to include one for every page if possible.

 You can also use `intro` if you want to use the same string for the intro and meta tag.
+However, if you use both the `intro` and `metaDescription` variables, then the `metaDescription` will override the `intro` for the meta description tag.

 #### Example